trunghjieu2506/tp/docs/team/hudou0420.md

 User is able to easily navigate through different feature manager, and input commands with minimum command lines required.

+The application also integrated for Budget and Expense Management system for an automated expense recording in Budget, when the user adds a new expense with conditions (see Developer Guide).

 ---

 ## Summary of Contributions